 PICO DE GALLO

 - This yellow and red pico de gallo that I made is so yummy, we devoured it with chips and spooned it over spice rubbed chicken thighs.
+It would also be crazy good served on top of this Easy Healthy Taco Salad Recipe by Wholesome Yum!

 - The level of heat is totally up to you.
 I used one large jalapeno with seeds, and my daughters loved it.
 If you like spicy salsa, then use another hot chili too.
 Some jalapenos can be really spicy, so you’ll have to taste and adjust as you go.